-- China accounts for over a fourth of suicides worldwide
+- China accounts for over 25% of suicides globally

-- Suicide is the tenth leading cause of death in the US
+- In the United States, suicide is the tenth leading cause of death

-- 40% of LGBT youth have considered suicide
+- Four in ten people of LGBT youth have considered suicide

-- Over half of firefighters’ suicides are not included in the US suicide statistics
+- Over 50% of firefighters’ suicides are not included in the US suicide statistics

-- One out of four young adults struggles with suicidal thoughts due to the pandemic
+- 25% of young adults struggle with suicidal thoughts due to the pandemic

-- 54% of people who committed suicide were not diagnosed with a mental health issue
+- Almost 55% of people who committed suicide were not diagnosed with a mental health issue

-- Strengthening economic support could help prevent suicides among 25-to-64-year-olds
+- Strengthening economic support could help prevent suicides in those aged 25–64

 Suicide Rates by Country